Track Succeeds at Last Regular Season Meet

 Similar results came in the triple jump where Kelly Markroft took first with a personal best jump of 37-06.75.
 Ada Robinson added another personal best to the Cougars success with a second-place finish in the triple jump (36-10.25).

 Also taking second was Emily Dunn who finished the 800-meter event in a time of 2:13.00.
 Following close behind in the same event was Ashlee Thomas who took third with a time of 2:13.22.

-The Cougars now return home to prepare for the Mountain West Conference Championships beginning next week.
-The team will travel to Laramie, Wyo. in hopes of defending its championship title.
+The Cougars now return home to prepare for the MWC Championships beginning next week.
+The team will travel to Laramie, Wyo. in hopes of defending its league title.

 Final Meet to Qualify

 PROVO -- In the final meet before the Mountain West Conference Championships, the BYU men’s and women’s track and field teams will compete at the Twilight Invitational hosted by the University of Utah, Tuesday.

 “We’ve got a huge group going to this meet,” said BYU men’s track and field head coach Mark Robison.
 “It will be the last chance for these athletes to qualify for regionals and we have several right on the edge.
 If we can get them qualified, I will be very happy.”

 The first event will begin at 1 p.m.
 MT with the women’s hammer throw.
 Following the hammer throw, the men’s pole vault and women’s discus will begin at 4:30 p.m.
 MT.
 The women’s shot put followed by the men is the final event scheduled to begin at 7 p.m.
 MT.
 The men and women will compete at the East High School Track.